jhinmainksta/drone/docs/en/simulation_vm.md

 # Simulation VM setup

-In addition to [native installation instructions](simulation_native.md), we provide a [preconfigured developer virtual machine image](https://github.com/CopterExpress/clover_vm/releases/latest).
+In addition to [native installation instructions](simulation_native.md), we provide a [preconfigured developer virtual machine image](https://github.com/CopterExpress/drone_vm/releases/latest).
 The image contains:

 * Ubuntu 20.04 with XFCE lightweight desktop environment;
-* ROS packages required to develop for the Clover platform;
+* ROS packages required to develop for the Drone platform;
 * QGroundControl;
 * preconfigured Gazebo simulation environment;
 * Visual Studio Code with C++ and Python plugins.

-> **Info** The default username on the VM is `clover`, with password `clover`.
+> **Info** The default username on the VM is `drone`, with password `drone`.

 The VM is an easy way to set up a simulation environment, but can be used as a development environment for a real drone as well.

 ## Downloading

-You can download the latest VM image [in the VM releases repository](https://github.com/CopterExpress/clover_vm/releases).
+You can download the latest VM image [in the VM releases repository](https://github.com/CopterExpress/drone_vm/releases).

 ## Setting up the VM